 Total grant research awards consists of grants from the federal government, charitable foundations, and private corporations.
 These grants are classified as exchange transactions if the grantor is receiving the direct benefit of the research and contributions if the grantor is not receiving the direct benefit.
 Most grants are contributions where the public receives the direct benefit.
 All grants have a restricted purpose and most are conditional.
 This determination is based on the provisions of the award document.
 Generally, both the condition and restricted purposes are met simultaneously and National Jewish Health has elected the expediency of recording these grant awards to revenues, gains and other support without donor restrictions when the conditions and restrictions have been met.
-Unconditional restricted contributions are recorded to revenue, gains, and other support without donor restrictions when the restricted purpose has been met.
-Exchange transactions are recorded directly to revenue, gains, and other support without donor restrictions when the restricted purpose has been met.
-Exchange transactions are recorded directly to revenue, gains, and other support without donor restrictions are met over time.
+Unconditional restricted contributions are recorded to revenue, gains and other support with donor restrictions at the time the grant is awarded, and released to revenue, gains, and other support without donor restrictions when the restricted purpose has been met.
+Exchange transactions are recorded directly to revenue, gains, and other support without donor restrictions as performance obligations are met over time.
 Both the contributions and the exchange transactions are recorded as grant research awards in the consolidated statement of activities.
 The composition of total grant revenue for the years ended June 30, 2019 and 2018 is as follows:

-2019 2018 Without Donor Restrictions D With Donor Restrictions Total Without Donor Restrictions With Donor Restrictions Total Contributions Exchange transactions \$ .
-53,028 2,987 \$ 695 \$ 53,723 2,987 \$ 37,861 2,809 \$ 10,850 \$ 48,711 2,809 · \$ 56,015 \$ 695 \$ 56,710 \$ 40,670 \$ 10,850 \$ 51,520
+• 2019 2018 Without Donor Restrictions D Vith onor rictions Total Without Donor Restrictions With Donor Restrictions Total Contributions Exchange transactions \$ 53,028 2,987 \$ 695 53,723 2,987 37,861 2,809 \$ 10.850 \$ 48,711 2,809 56.015 695 \$ 56.710 \$ 40.670 10,850 \$ 51,520